aneldev/dyna-ts-react-module-boilerplate/README.md

 ## Run tests

-Call `npm run test` to run your tests and coverage.
+Call `yarn test` to run your tests and coverage.

-Call `npm run test-watch` to run your tests after any change, with no coverage.
+Call `yarn test-watch` to run your tests after any change, with no coverage.

 # Build

-`npm run build`
+`yarn build`

 Build creates your distributable version of your component under `./dist`.
 Typescripts declaration will be created there too.

 You don't really need to use the `build`, since the `release` script is calling the `build`.

-You will need this is if you have linked this package with another local package (like npm link or so).
+You will need this is if you have linked this package with another local package (like yarn link or so).

 # Release

-`npm run release`
+`yarn release`

 - builds the component
 - bumps the patch version